Rio Tinto says will vigorously defend itself against SEC charges

-SYDNEY, Oct 18 (Reuters) - Rio Tinto said on Wednesday it intends to “vigorously defend itself” against charges by the U.S. Securities and Exchange Commission that the company inflated the value of coal assets in Mozambique acquired for $3.7 billion and sold a few years later for $50 million.
+SYDNEY (Reuters) - Rio Tinto (RIO.AX) (RIO.L) said on Wednesday it intends to “vigorously defend itself” against charges by the U.S. Securities and Exchange Commission that the company inflated the value of coal assets in Mozambique acquired for $3.7 billion (2.81 billion pounds) and sold a few years later for $50 million.

 “Rio Tinto believes that the SEC case is unwarranted and that, when all the facts are considered by the court, or if necessary by a jury, the SEC’s claims will be rejected,” Rio said in a statement to the Australian stock exchange.